animeshjain2/Age-Detection/README.md

 ## Implementation:

-Clone this repo and go to the folder path.
+Clone this repo and go to the folder pat and run command below.

-* python detect_age_cam.py *
+*python detect_age_cam.py*

+Result shows the person's face detection and age bracket with percentage accuracy in which it falls.